 He nodded his head, smiling.
 “Wow.
 We’ve really gotten deep.”

 “No. To be honest, I don’t mean to be.”
 I explained.
 “People always tell me that.
 That it’s deep.
 You’re deep.
 But really, it’s as simple as meditation.
 It gets far too crowded in there sometimes.
 And sometimes, I need to deconstruct, to collect my thoughts.”

-“And that’s why you write?”
+“And that’s why you write?” he asked.